How to apply for a Letter of Permission as a McMaster student and as an incoming visiting student, as well as the responsibilities as an LOP student.

 • National Student Clearinghouse

-Mosaic will only allows you to register in courses which your home institution has approved.
+Mosaic will only allow you to register in courses which your home institution has approved.
 Courses approved will have the requisite requirements waived.

 If course permissions are required, you must first obtain permission from the department offering the course before enrolling.